CGJennings/se3docs/docs/um-install-user-folder.md

 Most of the files stored in the user folder have self-explanatory names.
 Here are some of the most common items you will find:

 `abbrev/*`
 This folder contains your custom [abbreviations](um-gc-abbreviations.md).
-Deleted it will revert abbreviations to their defaults.
+Deleting it will revert abbreviations to their defaults.

 `cat-cache`
 A copy of the last [plug-in catalogue](um-plugins-catalogue.md) you downloaded.
-If you open the catalogue several times in quick succession, this cached copy is used instead of downloading it again each time.
+If you open the catalogue several times in quick succession, this cached copy is used instead of downloading it repeatedly.

 `debugger-client/*`
-Stores preferences for the script debugger client application used by plug-in developers.
+Stores preferences for the [script debugger client application](dm-debugger.md) used by plug-in developers.

 `learned-spelling-words`
 Contains your personal [spelling words](um-gc-spelling.md).